Google Search Appliance software version 6.2

 system responds to the host and port provided in the configuration

 form.
-If this test fails, the validateConfig
+If this test fails, the validateConfig method can

 send the configuration form back to the Admin Console to get the